cross-codes/WSL-Files/Python Files/Machine-Learning/requests/Postman-Lab/task2/report.md

 (which is obviously not true), I improved the performace by dropping columns with a low correlation like in (3.1)

-The accuracy did not improve, but it is significantly faster
+The accuracy did not improve, but it is faster

 ```bash
 Accuracy: 0.69